osgi/osgi.enroute/osgi.enroute.base/README.md

 The OSGi enRoute project provides a programming model of OSGi applications.
 The OSGi specifications provide a powerful and solid platform for component oriented programming but by their nature lack ease of use, especially for newcomers to get started.

-This bundles provides the API for the OSGi enRoute base profile.
+This is a bundle providing the API for the OSGi enRoute base profile.
 The base profile establishes a runtime that contains a minimal set of services that can be used as a base for applications.
 The base profile provides the following services

 ${replace;${base.services};(.+);- $0\\n}